The Bankrate promise

 Are burial insurance policies worth it?

 A burial insurance policy may play a role in your financial strategy, but it pays to consider your options.
-Rates increase with age, of course, as is true of all life insurance policies, so the older you are, the less likely you are to want to spend significant resources on a policy.
+Rates increase with age, as is true of all life insurance policies, so the older you are, the less likely you might be to want to spend significant resources on a policy.
 Burial insurance for seniors is quite popular, but another option would be to accumulate a nest egg of $10,000 or so and keep it in a moderately liquid investment so that your heirs can access it quickly after you die.

 Another option to consider is prepaying your funeral expenses.
 Many funeral homes will allow you to choose a casket and will assist you in choosing and paying for the other expenses associated with a funeral.
-This allows you to retain control — you get to decide how you’d like your end-of-life affairs handled, rather than those who are grieving your loss.
+This allows you to retain control — you get to decide how you would like your end-of-life affairs handled, rather than those who are grieving your loss.
 By locking in the rates at an earlier time, you may also save money in the long run.

 Frequently asked questions